 - 1 cup dried cranberries

-Spread granola evenly on a baking sheet lined with a silicon baking mat.
+- Spread granola evenly on a baking sheet lined with parchment paper.